 Osteoarthritis (OA) and Chronic Low Back Pain (CLBP) are two of the most common chronic pain conditions worldwide.
-Both conditions are associated with substantial humanistic and socioeconomic burdens (Bindawas et al., 2015; Farr et al., 2013; Gore et al., 2012; Gore et al., 2011; Ma et al., 2014).
-Pharmacologic therapy for OA and CLBP often includes non-steroidal anti-inflammatory drugs (NSAIDs) and opioids, typically in a step-up approach (McAlindon et al., 2014; Qaseem et al., 2017).
+Both conditions are associated with substantial humanistic and socioeconomic burdens.
+Pharmacologic therapy for OA and CLBP often includes non-steroidal anti-inflammatory drugs (NSAIDs) and opioids, typically in a step-up approach.

-There is an unmet need for novel, nonopioid treatments for the management of chronic pain conditions because available therapies often have limited effect or work for only some patients (Kissin, 2010).
-In addition, there are major risks associated with NSAIDS and opioids that limit their usefulness, particularly for patients with comorbidities who are not appropriate candidates for NSAID and/or opioid treatment (Aronson, 2009).
+There is an unmet need for novel, nonopioid treatments for the management of chronic pain conditions because available therapies often have limited effect or work for only some patients.
+In addition, there are major risks associated with NSAIDS and opioids that limit their usefulness, particularly for patients with comorbidities who are not appropriate candidates for NSAID and/or opioid treatment.

-Patient preferences for pharmacologic treatments for chronic OA pain and CLBP have been formally measured; however, existing studies are limited in their ability to provide results that can inform the benefit-risk tradeoffs that patients are willing to make among NSAIDs, opioids, and the long-acting injectable treatments currently being investigated.
+Patient preferences for pharmacologic treatments for chronic OA pain and CLBP have been formally measured; however, existing studies are limited in their ability to provide results that can inform the benefit-risk tradeoffs that patients are willing to make among NSAIDs, opioids, and potential alternative forms of systemic pharmacologic treatment.

 |Therapeutic area||Chronic pain|